Hannes Steinbach: Early life and career

+College career

+As a freshman, Steinbach averaged 18.5 points and 11.8 rebounds per game while shooting over 57% from the field.
+He was named to the third-team All-Big Ten and the Big Ten All-Freshman Team.
+Steinbach declared for the 2026 NBA draft following the season.

+Professional career

+On June 23, 2026, Steinbach was selected with the fourteenth overall pick by the Charlotte Hornets in the 2026 NBA Draft.

 National team career

 Steinbach was selected to represent Germany for the first time at the youth level in 2023, where he helped the Germany U18 national team win bronze.
 In April 2024, he helped the U18 team win bronze at the Albert Schweitzer Tournament.
 A few months later, Steinbach was dominant at the 2024 FIBA U18 EuroBasket, helping Germany win their first title at the U18 level, averaging 15.4 points and 12.7 rebounds per game, while also being named to the tournament's All-Star Five.

 In July 2025, Steinbach helped Germany reach the final of the 2025 FIBA U19 World Cup, where they lost to the United States.
 Throughout the competition, Steinbach was the best German player in several statistical categories at the U19 World Cup, averaging 17.4 points and 13 rebounds per game, while earning a spot on the tournament's All-Star Five.

+Personal life

+Steinbach's father Burkhard is a retired basketball player who played with Dirk Nowitzki during his time at DJK Würzburg.